tim-projects/aegis-cli/next-tasks.md

-- seperate search mode and reveal otp mode.
-When searching we don't need the activate the countdown loop.
-That is only activated when the search has filtered down to 1 entry.

-- there should be a config option to set the default of color mode true or false. the config dir should be ~/.config/aegis-cli not ~/.config/aegis

-- When the countdown number is less than 10, color the number red
+- **Color countdown (less than 10s red):** Implement visual cue for OTP countdown when less than 10 seconds remaining.

-- Have a press the 'ctrl+g' key to filter by group.
-This would use the same search filter function to select a group, then the list would only show entries that belong to that group, that can be searched in the usual way.
+- **Interactive Group Filtering (Ctrl+G):** Add interactive functionality to filter by group using `Ctrl+G` key press, leveraging existing search filter function to select a group, then displaying only relevant entries.

-- When an item is revealed, show "Press <Enter> to copy the OTP code to the clipboard.", and this should do that.
-This needs to support Xorg or Wayland (we would set the clipboard tool used in the config.json).
-If no config entry is set don't show this interactive option message
+- **Enhanced Clipboard Integration and User Feedback:** Refine clipboard functionality to include configurable clipboard tools (e.g., for Xorg/Wayland via `config.json`) and display the message "Press <Enter> to copy the OTP code to the clipboard." when an item is revealed.
+This message should only appear if a clipboard tool is configured.